wanlaiwang/electron-org-cn-doc/electron/api/debugger.md

 #### `debugger.sendCommand(method[, commandParams, callback])`

 * `method` String - Method name, should be one of the methods defined by the remote debugging protocol.
 * `commandParams` Object (optional) - JSON object with request parameters.
 * `callback` Function (optional) - Response
   * `error` Object - Error message indicating the failure of the command.
   * `result` Any - Response defined by the 'returns' attribute of the command description in the remote debugging protocol.

 Send given command to the debugging target.

-### Instance Events
+### 事件

 #### Event: 'detach'

 * `event` Event
 * `reason` String - Reason for detaching debugger.

 Emitted when debugging session is terminated.
 This happens either when `webContents` is closed or devtools is invoked for the attached `webContents`.

 #### Event: 'message'

 * `event` Event
 * `method` String - Method name.
 * `params` Object - Event parameters defined by the 'parameters' attribute in the remote debugging protocol.

 Emitted whenever debugging target issues instrumentation event.